 Sometimes, receiving help from an orthopedic specialist can help an infant, child, or adolescent in promoting healthy growth, maintaining a healthy musculoskeletal system, or recovering from a musculoskeletal injury or condition.

-The pediatric orthopedic specialists at the Intermountain Healthcare Orthopedic Speciality Group take special care when diagnosing and treating children with various musculoskeletal conditions.
+The pediatric orthopedic specialists at the Intermountain Healthcare Orthopedic Specialty Group take special care when diagnosing and treating children with various musculoskeletal conditions.
 As a team, our orthopedic specialists, physical therapists, orthopedic surgeons, nurses, and other staff work to make a child’s visit as comfortable and helpful as possible.

 We understand that parents want to be involved in their children's care every step of the way.
 That’s why we emphasize child-to-parent and specialist-to-parent communication.
 Keeping children healthy is a team effort.
 We make sure to involve parents so they are educated about the situation and know the individual needs of their child.